Busan Al-Fatah Mosque

 The Busan Al-Fatah Mosque (한국 이슬람 부산성원) is a mosque in Namsan-dong, Geumjeong District, Busan, South Korea.

-History
+Overview

+On September 1979 ground breaking ceremony was held by the support of Ali Fellaq, the financial minister of Libya.

-The mosque was established in 1980 with donation from Libya.
+The mosque was completed in 1980 with donation from Libya.

-Architecture

 The mosque is a white building structure with Middle East architectural style.
 It also features a library.

-Transportation

 The mosque is accessible within walking distance north of Dusil Station of Busan Metro.